 If you keep going, whether you choose to run in Low Power Mode or not, the iPhone eventually runs out of power and shuts down.
 Once it shuts down because of a low battery, you won't be able to unlock or use it until you connect it to a charger and the battery has recharged enough for the phone to operate, which can take a few minutes.
-If you try to use it before it has enough power, you see the red, empty battery icon on the screen.
+If you try to use it before it has enough power, you see the red, empty Battery icon on the screen.

 Fortunately, it's easy to avoid running out of power by keeping your iPhone charged.
 Connect the iPhone to the charger or a computer using the USB cable, and it charges automatically.
-While this is occurring, you see the charging icon in the upper-right corner of the screen, and if you wake the iPhone, a large battery icon showing the relative state of the battery appears on its screen.
-When charging is complete, the battery status icon replaces the charging icon in the upper-right corner of the screen, the large battery icon disappears, and you see the iPhone's wallpaper if it's locked, or you see whatever screen you happen to be using if it isn't locked.
+Or, if you have an iPhone 8, 8 Plus, or X, you can place the phone backside down on a Qi wireless charger to charge it.
+While the phone is charging, you see the Phone Charging icon in the upper-right corner of the screen, and if you wake the iPhone, a large Battery icon showing the relative state of the battery appears on its screen.
+When charging is complete, the Battery Status icon replaces the Phone Charging icon in the upper-right corner of the screen, the large Battery icon disappears, and you see the iPhone's wallpaper if it's locked, or you see whatever screen you happen to be using if it isn't locked.

-If your iPhone moved into Low Power Mode automatically before you started charging it, it also moves out of Lower Power Mode automatically when it has been recharged sufficiently.
+If your iPhone moved into Low Power Mode automatically before you started charging it, it also moves out of Low Power Mode automatically when it has been recharged sufficiently.
+When this happens, you see an onscreen message saying that Low Power Mode has been turned off.